Rev. Harmon "Herman" Younkin was born on Nov. 27, 1821 near Kingwood, Somerset County, PA, the son of John J. and Mary "Polly" (Hartzell) Younkin.

 ... and so the life of Herman Younkin is an integral part of the history of the county itself.
 He was an acceptable member of the Methodist church for nearly fifty years, and a local preacher for over thirty years, and once a year all along these years the question was asked in the quarterly conference: "Anything against Herman Younkin?"
 And the response was, nothing against him.
 This testimony to the life and integrity of the deceased is valuable and a source of comfort to the family.
 For nearly fifty years a member of the church, and a good part of that time a minister of the gospel in the midst of the people with whom he spent his whole life, comes the response, "Nothing against him."
 And as he passed from human recognition into the presence of the Universal Father, he has received the divine approval of "Well done good and faithful servant, enter though into the joy of the Lord."
 Another life has ended.
 Another presence has passed from among us.
 His presence will no longer be seen, and felt in the business of the community; his presence and voice in the councils of the church have ceased.
 But a blameless life and his faithful teachings have left a salutary influence on the hearts and minds of the people.
 To the family, a widow and six children, let me say, follow him as he followed Christ, so that at the last you may be numbered with the saved in heaven.

 Susanna lived another 18 years as a widow.
-In 1906, when she wrote her will, she also bequeathed funds to grandsons Linc and Grant Miner in the amount of $25 each.
+In 1906, with her life ebbing away from the effects of old age and a cold, when she wrote her will, she also bequeathed funds to grandsons Linc and Grant Miner in the amount of $25 each.
 She passed a few days later on Jan.
 5, 1906, at age 78.
+Her husband's cousin Dr. Winfield Scott Kuhlman, writing on the death certificate, said that "I did not attend her.
+Saw her about 4 weeks before death."

 ~ Son Nessly Younkin ~